jeff4/a7/src/pages/posts/23-chap8-notes.md

 1. Local minima can be problematic if they have high cost in comparison to the global minimum.
 1. For a long time, ML practitioners believed that local minima were a common problem plaguing ANN optimization.
 1. However as of 2016, this is not as much of a concern.
-1. Experts now suspect that, for sufficiently large ANNs, =most local minima have a low **cost function** value.
+1. Experts now suspect that, for sufficiently large ANNs, most local minima have a low **cost function** value.
 	* It is not that important to find a true global minimum rather than to find a point in parameter space that is 'low enough' but not the absolute global minimum.

 ### 8.2.3 Plateaus, Saddle Points, and Other Flat Regions